prcapps/test-netlify-cms/_posts/instruction/better-alphabet-instruction.md

 - - -

-***Check out the Better Alphabet™ Song Videos (with a second version by Jack Hartmann!) for distance learning lessons and student home practice, as well as the Better Alphabet™ Anchor Posters (for the Classroom and home use!)***
+***Check out the Better Alphabet™ Song Videos for easy use in distance learning lessons and student home practice, as well as Better Alphabet™ Anchor Posters for the Classroom and for individual student/home use .***